zulianp/learnhpc/courses/coding/0_getting_started.md

 git pull
 ```

-## Installation of Python libraries and virtual environment
+## Installation of Python dependencies and virtual environment

 In this Section we learn how to: